-I embarked on my journey with our family business when I was just eighteen, balancing responsibilities here and at my part-time job at Dairy Queen.
-Customers frequently asked about my accent and origin.
-Even though the simple answer was ‘I’m from Saskatoon,’ it often triggered puzzled looks and subsequent questions.
+I’m Donal, and I was just eighteen when I embarked on my journey with our family business, balancing responsibilities here and at my part-time job at Dairy Queen.
+Customers at DQ frequently asked about my accent and origin.
+Even though the answer was simple, it often triggered puzzled looks and subsequent questions.

-A speech pathologist guided my development until I was twelve, teaching me how to use my tongue, jaw, and lips for more effective English expression.
+Following my diagnosis, a speech pathologist guided my development until I was twelve, teaching me how to use my tongue, jaw, and lips for more effective English expression.
 After years of speech therapy, misunderstandings of my words became infrequent.
 However, comprehension of my words didn’t always lead to understanding my story.
 The effort to form the words I wanted to express sometimes resulted in feelings of isolation, frustration, and doubt about my ability to communicate.

 At first, I was very uncomfortable sharing.
 As I opened up and became more willing to express my vulnerability, I learned valuable lessons about compassion and empathy.
 I would need to seek to understand others to connect authentically, which meant having the vulnerability to share my story with those who genuinely cared.
 They would feel connected to me and know that I recognized that they did care.
 Afterward, they would feel comfortable opening up to me by sharing their own story.